M1 Abrams: Tactical

 Although the M1 tank is not designed to carry riders easily, provisions exist for the Abrams to transport troops in tank desant with the turret stabilization device switched off.
-A battle equipped infantry squad may ride on the rear of the tank, behind the turret.
+A battle-equipped infantry squad may ride on the rear of the tank, behind the turret.
 The soldiers can use ropes and equipment straps to provide handholds and snap links to secure themselves.
-If enemy contact is made the tank conceals itself, allowing the infantry to dismount.